LaplaceNet: A Hybrid Graph-Energy Neural Network for Deep Semi-Supervised Classification: Proposed Technique

 As a pseudo-label based approach, we iteratively assign a pseudo-label $\hat{y}$ to all data points in $Z_u$ once per epoch.
 In this work, we generate hard pseudo-labels using a graph based approach first proposed by Zhou et al \cite{zhou2004learning} and first adapted to deep networks by Iscen et al \cite{iscen2019label} which has been thoroughly studied in the classical machine learning literature.
+We give a visual overview of our approach in Fig \ref{fig::plv}.

 We first extract the feature representation of the dataset $V$ by using the embedding function of the neural network $z$ so that $V = \{z(x_1),..,z(x_{n}) \}$.
 Unlike other works we do not apply augmentation to the data whilst producing the pseudo-labels.
 Using $V$ and a similarity metric $d$, we use $d(v_i,v_j) = \langle v_i,v_j \rangle$, we construct a symmetric weighted adjacency matrix $W \in \mathbb{R}^{n \times n}$.
 The elements $w_{ij} \in W$ are given by $W_{ij} = d(v_i,v_j)$ and represent the pairwise similarities between data points.
 We then sparsify $W$ using the following nearest neighbour approach, which reads: